dwhiffing/fury/content/nato/us/air/special-operations/body.md

 inventory, but have had extensive strengthening to keep them operational and are flown by the 711<sup>th</sup> Special Operations Squadron (SOS) Air Reserve.
-After the loss of an AC-130H in the Gulf War, the order for AC-130Us was increased to 13.
-Historically the Spooky underwent an extensive testing period before being accepted for operations, in Northern Fury, that testing was undertaken while the aircraft were on the operational squadron, 8 of the 13 have been delivered with the remainder arriving at a rate of one per month.
+After the loss of an AC-130H in the Gulf War, the order for new AC-130Us was increased to 13.
+Historically the Spooky underwent an extensive testing period before being accepted for operations, in Northern Fury, that testing was undertaken while the aircraft were on the operational squadron, 8 of the eventual 13 have been delivered with the remainder arriving at a rate of one per month.

 | Sqn                  | Name         | Wing                | Location          | No. | Type    | Remarks     |